-Your iPhone may have low storage because it's been consumed by System Data, a category that can potentially consume all available capacity.
+Your iPhone may have low storage because it's been consumed by System Data, which can potentially consume all available capacity.
 Here's how to regain space when things get too bloated to function.

-Managing what apps are on your device by offloading or deleting them, maintaining stored videos and other files, relying on cloud storage capacity, and other techniques are usually used to tame storage usage.
+Usually, you can manage apps by offloading or deleting them to save storage.
+Maintaining stored videos and files, using cloud storage more, and other techniques can also help to tame storage usage.

 Sure, deleting files and wiping the cache of apps can help, but it won't help an occasional problem involving System Data.
 Sometimes, System Data can grow to a massive size, and there's very little you can do to fix it.